 - This event has passed.

-Watch the video – Global Vaccine Inequity: a Tale of two pandemics
+June 16, 2021 Recording – Global Vaccine Inequity: a Tale of two pandemics

 COVID19 has shone a harsh light on the pre-existing social and economic inequities among and within countries.
 It has also used in the defining challenge of our time: vaccine equity.
 This can be addressed with dollars, dose sharing, and domestic manufacturing.
 Ultimately COVID-19 vaccine sustainable equity and regional security will depend on domestic production supported by sharing of technology, know-how and intellectual property.
 This is the world’s Mandela moment: it always seems impossible until its done!